AbstractSDK/cw-orchestrator/docs/src/interchain/quick-start.md

 let juno_channel = channel.0.get_chain("juno")?.channel.unwrap();
 ```

 This step will also await until all the packets sent during channel creation are relayed.
 In the case of the ICA contracts, a [`{"who_am_i":{}}`](https://github.com/confio/cw-ibc-demo/blob/main/contracts/simple-ica-controller/src/ibc.rs#L54) packet is sent out right after channel creation and allows to identify the calling chain.

-Finally, the two contracts can interact like so :
+Finally, the two contracts can interact like so:

 ```rust
 /// This broadcasts a transaction on the client
 /// It sends an IBC packet to the host